Bruce Seals: Later years

 In speaking of his basketball experiences, Seals said "the game was good to me...
 I saw the world."
 After leaving the Seattle SuperSonics, Seals did just that with a stint in the Italian leagues.
 Years later, Bruce married and had two children.
 In 1990, Seals and his family moved to Boston.
-Seals came to the Boys and Girls Clubs of Dorchester as Assistant Athletic Director.
-One year later, in 1991, Seals assumed the position of Director, which he has held ever since.
+Seals came to Boys and Girls Clubs of Dorchester as Assistant Athletic Director.
+One year later, in 1991, Seals assumed the position of Director.
+He was known to suspend kids without bias and loved meets with the youth.
 At the time of his death, Seals worked for the Boys and Girls Clubs of America, teaching inner city youth that basketball is more powerful than violence.

 Along with his responsibilities working with the youth of inner city Boston, and being a family man, Seals was also supportive of his niece, former NCAA athlete, Joy Hollingsworth.
 Hollingsworth, a point guard, played women's basketball for the Division I-A Arizona Wildcats in the Pacific-10 Conference (Pac-10) through the 2006–07 season.

-Seals continued to be involved in basketball as an assistant coach at Emerson College in Boston, Massachusetts under head coach Hank Smith after the 1994–95 season.
+Seals continued to be involved in basketball as an assistant coach at Emerson College in Boston, Massachusetts, under head coach Hank Smith after the 1994–95 season.

-Seals died on December 15, 2020 at the age of 67.
+Seals died on December 15, 2020, at the age of 67.